 Install, uninstall, and upgrade packages

-If you select a Python SDK with the configured Conda environment, the Use Conda Package Manager toggle appears in the packages area toolbar.
+If you select a Python interpreter with the configured Conda environment, the Use Conda Package Manager toggle appears in the packages area toolbar.

 Use this toggle to manage packages from the Conda environment repository.
 By default, this toggle is switched off and you can manage only the packages available with the selected Python interpreter.

 In the Available Packages dialog that opens, preview the list of the available packages.
 To specify a custom repository, including devpi or PyPi, click Manage Repositories.